Book a Demo

 Improved Detection, Decreased Reading Time, Standardized Patient Care

-ClearRead CT is the only FDA-cleared device to support concurrent reading, allowing for faster reading with clinically proven superior automatic nodule detection performance for all primary nodule types.
-Detected nodules include: solid, subsolid and ground glass. with the use of ClearRead CT, organizations like Duke are able to achieve a 26 percent reduction in reading time while improving nodule detection by 29 percent.
-Duke has deployed Riverain’s ClearRead CT software throughout their entire healthcare network, providing a standard of care that supports earlier detection of lung cancer across their entire patient population.
+ClearRead CT is the only FDA-cleared device to support concurrent reading, allowing for faster reading with clinically proven superior automatic nodule detection performance.
+Organizations like Duke are able to achieve a 26 percent reduction in reading time while improving nodule detection by 29 percent.1 Duke has deployed Riverain’s ClearRead CT software throughout their entire healthcare network, providing a standard of care that supports earlier detection of lung cancer across their entire patient population.
 ClearRead technology seamlessly processes CT studies from all 15 of Duke’s CT scanners independent of manufacturer or acquisition protocols.